 The story centres round the inhabitants of small neighbourhood who work in an enrichment school and a minimart.
 From ex-criminal to middle-aged workers who lost their jobs to technology, and elderlies with a seemingly disillusioned life, can there still be hopes and dreams for these everyday folks who live at the edge of society ?
 A light-hearted drama bursting with colourful characters, watch how Zhong Ling the founder of Hope Training Centre, and Hong Da Cai the boss of ‘Tian Tian Lai’ minimart, deal with every day situation and at the same time manage their own love life.

-Devotion is a Singaporean Chinese drama which was telecasted on Singapore's free-to-air channel, MediaCorp Channel 8.
-It made its debut on 28 June 2011 and ended its run on 1 August 2011.
-This drama serial consists of 25 episodes, and was screened on every weekday night at 9.00 pm.
+The Score is a Singaporean Chinese drama which was telecasted on Singapore's free-to-air channel, MediaCorp Channel 8.
+It made its debut on 4 October 2010 and ended on 5 November 2010.
+This drama serial consists of 25 episodes, and was screened on every weekday night at 9:00 pm.
+The encore is being made from 28 September 2011 to 1 November 2011 at every weekday at 5:30pm.
+Due to its violent scenes, this drama was not awarded any nominations in acting categories at the Star Awards 2011.

 Beset with foreign threats and internal turmoil, China's concoction of woes compels its citizens to leave for Nanyang in search of a better life.
 When Shi Tou, manages to save enough money after years of working at a tin mine, he returns to marry his childhood sweetheart, Ya Zi.
 On the return trip, they cross paths with two penniless brothers, Zhang Tian Peng and Zhang Tian Ying with the former becoming Shi Tou's sworn brother out of gratitude.
 Framed for robbery and murder, Shi Tou is thrown behind bars while Ya Zi desperately seeks help.
 Feeling sympathetic towards them, Hui Niang and her stepbrother, Zhang Dong'en proves Shi Tou's innocence.
 When he returns back to the mine, Shi Tou is lured into a destructive spiral of gambling by his scheming boss and runs up a huge debt, while his supervisor, Hei Long lusts after Ya Zi's beauty and plots to ruin him.